Curriculum | Faculty | Dancers | Audition | Student Services | Tuition | Success stories

 -

-Since its foundation, Lamondance has stabilized the cultural exchange in between countries.
-Starting with Brazil, LMD brought together international students to share their experience as well as to collaborate and learn about Canadian Culture.
+Since its foundation, Lamondance has fostered cultural exchange between countries.
+Starting with Brazil, LMD has brought together international students to share their experiences, collaborate, and learn about Canadian culture.
+Today, this exchange has grown to include students from countries such as Colombia, USA, Latvia, Mexico, and France.

-For international students, we can only offer a spot in the program for six months or less.
+For international students, we can offer a spot in the program for a duration of six months or less (typically covered under a visitor record or eTA, depending on your country of origin).

 -